DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 countervailing force against this concentration of private, corporate power.
-If we do not manage to face up to this task these firms will be able to force their own values and interests upon the world at large and they are not the same interests as their users’.
+If we do not manage to face up to this task these firms will be able to force their own values and interests upon the world at large and those are not the same as their users’.
 The alternative is implementing the rights and policies pertaining to each territorial space and will result in a fragmentation of these services, ending their globality.